yichen928/SparseFusion/README.md

 ![teaser](teaser.png)
 Compared to existing fusion algorithms, SparseFusion achieves state-of-the-art performance as well as the fastest inference speed on nuScenes test set. †: Official code of AutoAlignV2 uses flip as test-time augmentation. ‡: We use BEVFusion-base results in the official repository of BEVFusion to match the input resolutions of other methods. $\S:$ Swin-T is adopted as image backbone.
 ## nuScene Performance
+We do not use any test-time augmentations or model ensembles.
 ### Validataion Set

 | Image Backbone | mAP    | NDS    |